tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 ### 36) Removed Feature

-Memory ownership on data structures because you shouldn't have that many independently managed pieces of memory.
+Memory ownership on data structures was removed because you shouldn't have that many independently managed pieces of memory.
 It's bad to malloc a ton of nodes to remember membership or ownership about.
 It's much better to have temporary storage, where we don't worry about ownership, rather we track it.

 ### 37) Discriminated Union